piazza-energy/curated-resource-list/hardware.md

 - [Control 4](https://www.control4.com/) is one of the leading home automation systems with plenty of upscale different devices.
 Quite new to energy efficiency though, worth [a check](https://www.control4.com/blog/456/energyefficient-home-controls-lighting-and-solar-with-a-hightech-twist)
 - [75f](https://www.75f.io/about) is a IoT smart HVAC solution makes commercial buildings more comfortable and energy efficient.
 Funded by [breakthrough energy ventures](https://www.gatesnotes.com/Energy/Buildings-are-good-for-people-and-bad-for-the-climate)
 - [EcoSync Energy](https://ecosync.energy/) have created a cloud-based platform for existing building technologies like the room booking system and heating control to synchronise and communicate so as to provide heating for occupied areas only.
+- [Guru Systems](https://www.gurusystems.com/) improves the performance of heat networks, their technology is for people who want to deliver and operate heat networks

 ## Smart Thermostats